 Stage What?
 Who?
 How?
 Plan What area of teaching practice will I investigate?
-What question can I pose to keep a focus on the aspect of practice being improved?
 How will I approach the practitioner inquiry?
 How will I research the theoretical concepts?
-Candidate Candidate inquiry group Mentor Module 3: Summary of Collaborative Learning Teach How will I ensure the lesson will meet the planned inquiry question?
-What will be the focus of the observation?
+Candidate Candidate inquiry group Mentor Module 3: Summary of Collaborative Learning Teach How will I ensure the lesson meets the planned inquiry question?
+Who will observe the lesson?
 What feedback will I capture?
-Candidate Mentor Module 3: Lesson Review Module 3: Observer Evaluation Form Module 3: Student Feedback Form Review What methods of collecting data will I use?
+Candidate Mentor Module 3: Lesson Activities Review Module 3: Observer Evaluation Form Module 3: Student Feedback Form Review What methods of collecting data will I use?
 How will I analyse and present the data?
 How will I share my findings with colleagues and interested parties?
-Candidate Candidate inquiry group Mentor Peers School leadership Presentation: Practitioner inquiry findings Reflect How will I embed my findings into my practice?
+Candidate Candidate inquiry group Mentor Peers School leadership Presentation: Practitioner inquiry findings Reflect How will apply my findings to my practice?
 What other professional development will I carry out in the future to support my practice?
 Mentor Module 3: Professional Development Plan Module 3: Summary of Collaborative Learning

-In the portfolio candidates will submit the following.
+In their portfolio candidates will submit the following.

-- Module 3: Lesson Activities Review that incorporates the practitioner inquiry question - Module 3: Observer Evaluation Form for the lesson - Module 3: Student Feedback Form for the lesson - a presentation (created in a software program such as PowerPoint, with a maximum of five slides) of practitioner inquiry findings that was presented to their mentor and colleagues - Module 3: Professional Development Plan agreed with mentor - Module 3: Summary of Collaborative Learning.
+- Module 3: Lesson Activities Review that incorporates the practitioner inquiry question - Module 3: Observer Evaluation Form for the taught lesson - Module 3: Student Feedback Form for the taught lesson - a presentation (created in a software program such as PowerPoint, with a maximum of five slides) of practitioner inquiry findings that was presented to their mentor and colleagues - Module 3: Professional Development Plan agreed with mentor - Module 3: Summary of Collaborative Learning.